stadium-software/repeater-datagrid/README.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 # Connector
-A database connector to the "StadiumFilterData" database is required
+To run the sample, a database connector to the "StadiumFilterData" database and two Queries need to be added

 ## StadiumFilterData Queries